appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 Other than session beans, you MUST not invoke `MDBs` over a proxy, but as receiver of the messages you can send.
 The messages are not directly sent to a `MDB` instead they are sent to a `Message Broker`.
 The `Message Broker` adds them to a queue until a worker, what will be separate thread, collects and processes it.

 > Using `MDBs` enables you to execute long running processes `asynchronously`, because you don't have to wait for an answer after sending a message to the `Message Broker`.

+In opposite to session beans, `MDBs` have to implement the `AppserverIo\Psr\Pms\MessageListenerInterface` interface.
+As `MDBs` are mostly used in context of a [Message-Queue](http://appserver.io/documentation/message-queue.html), this blog post will not describe functionality in deep.
+Instead we'll write a separate blog post that is all about `MDBs` and context of a `Message-Queue`.

 #### Lifecycle Callbacks